 - Pour in the stock and bring to a boil.
 Add the apricots or prunes and boil for another 2 minutes.

 - Lift the pork with the tongs and set it on top of the vegetables and fruit.
 Pour in any accumulated juices from the plate.
 Bring the liquid to a minimal simmer and spoon some over the pork.
 Cover the meat with a sheet of parchment paper, pressing down so it almost touches the meat and the edges extend over the sides of the pot by about an inch.
 (If you have a pot with a lid that fits tightly, the parchment is not necessary.)
 Cover the pot and slide it onto a shelf in the lower third of the oven to braise.
 Periodically give the pork a turn so that both sides spend plenty of time in the liquid.
 Adjust the heat as necessary to maintain a minimal simmer.
+Toward the end you should check to make sure you’re not running out of liquid.
 Continue to braise gently until the pork is fork-tender to falling apart, which should take 5-6 hours.

 - Remove the pork from the pot and set it on a platter to catch the juices.
 Cover loosely with foil and let it rest.

 - Return the pot to the top of the stove and skim off the excess fat.
-Remove the zests and bay leaf if you like, but I don’t.
-If the sauce is too thin, reduce it to the consistency of a thick vinaigrette by boiling it over medium-high heat for about 5 minutes.
+Remove the bay leaf… and the zests if you like.
+If the sauce is too thin, reduce it to the consistency of a thick vinaigrette by boiling it over medium-high heat for about 5 minutes, perhaps giving it a hit with a stick blender.
 Pour any juices which have accumulated under the pork into the sauce, and stir.
 Adjust to taste for salt and pepper.

 - Remove the strings from the pork and carve into 1/2 inch (1 cm.) or thicker slices.
 It will tend to fall apart even if your knife is sharp.
 No problem.
 Serve with the sauce.